Last updated: 11/1/2016

-The reason personal creditors of an LLC owner are limited to a charging order is to protect the other members (owners) of the LLC.
+The reason personal creditors of individual LLC owners are limited to a charging order or foreclosure is to protect the other members (owners) of the LLC.
 It doesn’t seem fair that they should suffer because a member incurred personal debts that had nothing to do with their LLC.
-Thus, personal creditors are not permitted to take over the debtor-member’s LLC interest and join in the management of the LLC.
-However, this rationale disappears when the LLC has only one member (owner) because there are no other members to protect.
-As a result, some states have made a distinction between multi-member and single-member LLCs ("SMLLCs") and have decided not to limit personal creditors of SMLLCs to the charging order remedy, even when that is the exclusive remedy provided for LLCs.
-While this issue has not yet been addressed in Pennsylvania, there is certainly a risk that a court would decide not to limit a creditor to a charging order remedy where the debtor is the sole owner of a SMLLC.
+Thus, personal creditors are not permitted to take over the debtor-member’s LLC interest and join in the management of the LLC, or have the LLC dissolved and its assets sold without the other members’ consent.